Feedback can be sent to moc.xmg@8491c (only about app latest release) attaching a screenshot of the Help|About menu item.

 11. It's done.
 Just close and open MMCC again.
 No more errors should be displayed.

-12. If you keep getting error messages, repeat the two reindex operations with Clean reindex button instead.
+12. If you keep getting error messages, repeat the two reindex operations with the Clean reindex button instead.

 |